-In Mexico, you can save between 50% – 80% on most dental treatment.
+You can save 50% – 75% on dental Work in Mexico

 This means procedures like dental implants are much more affordable.
-The dental implant that costs $2,339 (crown excluded) in Albuquerque costs only $1,800 (crown included) in Mexico.
+The average dental implant that costs $3,000 (crown excluded), whereas the cost for the same implant is $1,500 (crown included) in Mexico.
 The reason for the huge cost disparity has nothing to do with quality (more on that later) and everything to do with the way dental care is regarded in Mexico.

 When dentists graduate dental school in America, they have an average of $150,000 in student debt.
 This high debt causes dentist to expect high salaries, making finding an affordable dental implant in Albuquerque difficult for consumers.
 In Mexico, dental school is subsidized by the Mexican government; dentists graduate debt free and frequently perform several years of dental work pro-bono.
 The lack of loans allows them to accept (and expect) a lower salary.
-The cost savings is passed onto the consumer and you get to save money with a low-cost dental implant.
+The savings is passed onto the patient so you can save money with a high quality, low-cost dental implant.

-Another reason why you can get such a cheap dental implant in Mexico has to do with the fact that the overhead cost to run a dental clinic in cities like Albuquerque, is astronomically higher than the overhead in a Mexican dental office.
-In America, we’re accustomed to luxury accommodations, gorgeous artwork, fancy furnishings like big screen TVs, and plush furniture.
+Another reason why you can get such a cheap dental implant in Mexico has to do with the fact that the overhead cost to run a dental clinic, is astronomically higher than the overhead in a Mexican dental clinic.
+In U.S., we’re accustomed to luxury accommodations, gorgeous artwork, fancy furnishings like big screen TVs, and plush furniture.
 In Mexico, they invest in the best dental equipment they can afford over office décor.
 Our vetted dental clinics are exceptionally clean and yet comfortable.

 As for the quality of care, dentists in Mexico receive the same amount of training as American dentists.
 They require similar schooling and certifications, and they use the same kind of materials and equipment to perform each procedure.
-The anesthesia is different, but comparable to that of U.S. dentists.
-This means you pay less than you would for a dental implant in Albuquerque but still receive the same quality of care.
+This means you pay less than you would for a dental implant in Mexico but still receive the same quality of care.

-Dental tourism is also very safe as long as you know which cities to visit and which dentists to work with.
-The best way to guarantee a fully qualified dentist in a tourist-friendly city is to work with a reputable and trusted dental tourism agency.
+Dental tourism is also very safe, as long as you know which cities to visit and which dentists to work with.
+The best way to guarantee a fully qualified dentist in a tourist-friendly city is to work with a reputable and trusted dental referral agency.

 To learn more about how you can get save money with an affordable dental care in Mexico, call us today at (505) 738-7770 or click this link to send us your inquiry and we’ll get back to you.